 Here’s a screenshot of the fake coupon that’s making the rounds this year:

 2 – If you click on the coupon you’ll be taken to what appears to be a page on the Lowes website containing a sign-up form.

 Unfortunately, both the web page and the sign-up form are very realistic looking knockoffs that are actually nothing more than a phishing ploy like the ones typically linked to from fraudulent emails.

 3 – If you fill out the sign-up form your information won’t be delivered to Lowes.
 It will actually end up in the hands of a scammer, putting you at risk of identity theft and other malicious activities.

 Bottom line: If one of these fake Lowes coupons shows up on your Facebook newsfeed, don’t click on the coupon or interact with the post in any way.
 Instead, click on the down-arrow in the top-right corner of the post box and report it.

 And always remember: If it sounds to good to be true, it probably is.
-And if you see it on social media, you can count on it being a scam 99% of the time!
+And if you see it on social media, you can count on it being a scam pretty much every time.